tmachyta/DriveNChill/README.md

 - past link, which you clone later

 ### Replace Placeholders:
-To connect to your DB, you should replace PlaceHolders in .env and application.properties
+To connect to your DB, Telegram and Stripe, you should replace PlaceHolders in .env and application.properties
 - Open package resources and open file env and application.properties in your project.
 - Locate the placeholders that need to be replaced.
 - These placeholders might include values such as